JrgMoran/ResourciOS/README.md

 #### - enums

-With `./ResourciOS enums` command, ResourciOS creates two enums `RText` and `RImage` that look like this:
+With `./ResourciOS enums` command, ResourciOS creates two enums `RText` and `RImage` that look like these:
 ```swift
 public enum RTexts: String{